Bushfighter

 ### Swift Alacrity

-If you damage the target of your *Marked for Death* feature, you can move up to half your speed as a part of this bonus action.
+If you hit the target of your *Marked for Death* feature, you can also move up to half your speed as a part of the same bonus action.
 This movement doesn't provoke opportunity attacks.

 ### Ability Score Improvement